gearglow/ReptiliaWithATwist/The List.md

 *"What's this about a dementor bodyguard?"* He asked.

 *"He put dementors around Hogwarts all last year,"* Elysia said. *"Nearly killed me and many other children on several occasions.
 And all to catch a Lord of an Ancient and Noble House who'd never even had a trial.
 Bit of a habit with him, from what I've seen.
-Makes you wonder if the man can even tie his own shoes without nearly asphyxiating himself."*
+Makes you wonder if the man can even tie his own shoes without nearly asphyxiating himself and throwing the cobbler in prison."*

 The entire Bulgarian delegation turned to face Fudge with menacing glares.